-- Data Tables: A set of quantitative and qualitative data prescribed by NSF must be maintained.
+Data Tables: A set of quantitative and qualitative data prescribed by NSF must be maintained.
 Data tables in Annual Reports and in the ERC Indicators database will be identical.
-A set of table templates is available via the web to the centers for simultaneous preparation of Annual Report tables and Indicators data base tables.
-The Indicators data base tables must be submitted via the web at the time of submission of the annual report.
-Centers will print completed tables formatted for their Annual Report directly from the web.
-Data reported about the current year in Annual Reports may not go back more than 14 months prior to the month of submission of the Annual Report to NSF.
-All data in tables concerning prior years, as well as in subsequent Annual Reports, should be annualized based on this time frame.
-These data will serve as indicators of personnel involved, resources available to the ERC and how they are spent, Center performance with respect to its goals and objectives, and the impact of Center output and results on knowledge, industry, education, and the scientific and engineering workforce.
-Details for preparing data tables and templates for submission are available through the following site: http://chaffee.grc.com/nsf/eng/ercweb/start.cfm - Renewal Proposal: In lieu of the third-year and sixth-year annual reports, respectively, the Awardee may submit a cumulative progress report and renewal proposal to NSF requesting support for an additional five-year period beginning at the end of the third year and for an additional four-year period beginning at the end of the sixth year of this Agreement.
+A set of table templates is available via the web to the

+- Renewal Proposal: In lieu of the third-year and sixth-year annual reports, respectively, the Awardee may submit a cumulative progress report and renewal proposal to NSF requesting support for an additional five-year period beginning at the end of the third year and for an additional four-year period beginning at the end of the sixth year of this Agreement.
 The progress report/renewal proposal is due at NSF by a date agreed upon between NSF and the Awardee.
 NSF will specify the format of the progress report/renewal proposal, the review process, and review criteria approximately six months before the date agreed upon for submission.
 If the Awardee chooses not to submit a renewal proposal, NSF support to the Center will be phased down over the two years remaining in the period of support provided by this Agreement. - Final Report: In lieu of an annual report, a final report prepared according to guidelines which will be provided by the ERC Program Official at the appropriate time and consistent with NSF policy at that time, will be due within 90 days of the expiration date of this Agreement.

-Current guidelines for the ERC final report are available on the following site: http://chaffee.grc.com/nsf/eng/ercweb/start.cfm

-- 4. Awardee Support of Ongoing Management and Oversight: The Awardee will ensure full commitment and cooperation among the governing structure components and all project staff during all ongoing NSF project management and oversight activities.
-The Awardee will ensure availability of all key institutional partners during any desk or on-site review as well as timely access to all project documentation. - Annual Review: NSF will carry out annual site visits to review the • progress and plans of the Center, with renewal reviews in years three and six.
-In years four and five and seven through ten, the ERC Program, in consultation with the ERC Director, may determine that an annual site review is not necessary.
+Current guidelines for the ERC final report are available on the following site: http://chaffee.grc.com/nsf/eng/ercweb/start.cfm - 4.
+Awardee Support of Ongoing Management and Oversight: The Awardee will ensure full commitment and cooperation among the governing structure components and all project staff during all ongoing NSF project management and oversight activities.
+The Awardee will ensure availability of all key institutional partners during any desk or on-site review as well as timely access to all project documentation. - Annual Review: NSF will carry out annual site visits to review the progress and plans of the Center, with renewal reviews in years three and six.
+In years four and five and seven through ten, the ERC Program, in consultation with the ERC

+Director, may determine that an annual site review is not necessary.
 This determination will be based on the level of performance in the prior year and needs of the Center Director.
 The site visits will occur a minimum of six weeks prior to the anniversary date of the award.
 The purpose of the annual review is to review performance and to provide advice to the ERC.
 The level of continued NSF support will be negotiated with the Awardee annually and will depend upon a review of progress through the annual site review or other means, the Program Officer's assessment of progress, the industrial support level, other requirements stated in the previous Section 4 under "Annual Progress Report," and the availability of funds for the program.
 NSF's agreement with a center might be terminated as a result of an annual review if there is insufficient progress in organizing the ERC to achieve its vision, or one or more key features of the center have not been addressed.
 In the case of termination, NSF support to the center will be phased down over the next one or two years.